sbs20/scanservjs/docs/13-proxy.md

 ## Cloudflare

-scanservjs works behind Cloudflare's reverse proxy, but two things require attention when Cloudflare Access (Zero Trust) is also in front of it.
+scanservjs works behind Cloudflare's reverse proxy, but requires attention when Cloudflare Access (Zero Trust) is also in front of it.

 ### Cloudflare Access: bypass PWA resource paths